Tomáš Zlatohlávek

-Tomáš Zlatohlávek (born 22 May 2000) is a Czech professional footballer player who currently plays for Czech First League club FC Baník Ostrava as a forward.
+Tomáš Zlatohlávek (born 22 May 2000) is a Czech professional footballer player who currently plays for Czech First League club Teplice as a forward.

 Club career

 Sigma Olomouc

 Tomáš Zlatohlávek graduate of the SK Sigma Olomouc youth academy.
 He won the national youth league with the club in 2018 and later participated in the UEFA Youth League, in which Sigma beat Maribor and Maccabi Tel Aviv before being knocked out by the French club Lyon.

 At his time with the club, he had been on loan at the second league clubs Třinec, Prostějov and Vlašim, where he was most successful in the 2021–22 season when he scored 8 goals.
 In his final season, he was a valid member of the B-team in the second league, starting in 23 matches and scoring 5 goals.
 In the top competition, Zlatohlávek played for the A team in five matches, and added another start in the Czech Cup.
 In total, he left Sigma with six first league starts.